codeccoop/forms-bridge/readme.txt

 Custom fields are data that will be added the bridge payload.
 Use them to store private data you don’t want to place on your public forms, like user emails, or config values, like product IDs or lead tags.

-== Mappers ==
+== Field Mappers ==

-Use mappers to rename your form fields to fit the backend API schema.
+Field mappers are mutations with which you can rename your form submission fields and transform its values.
+Use them to make your form submissions to fit your backend API endpoint interface.

+== Workflows ==

+Make your form submissions flow through a chain of jobs that pre-process the data before it was sent over the wire.
+Think of workflow as a system to set up automations to run on each form submission.

 == Templates ==

 To streamline the bridge setup process, Forms Bridge comes packed with templates.
-Templates are blueprints of bridges you can use to setup your form integrations in a matter of minutes.
+Templates are blueprints of bridges you can use to set up your form integrations in a matter of minutes.

 == Docs ==